Print Pro Queue Manager Deep Dive (video)

 Remember that the Power switch on the Dust-Curing Machine turns on & off the power to all features of that equipment.
 If you prefer you can leave the other switches on and just use the main Power switch.

-The OmniDTF printer uses the TCP/IP (Transmission Control Protocol/Internet Protocol) over an Ethernet connection to communicate with your PC.
+The OmniDTF & DTF Mini printers use the TCP/IP (Transmission Control Protocol/Internet Protocol) over an Ethernet connection to communicate with your PC.
 This requires a one-time configuration in Windows, which OmniPrint Training sets up for you during your initial training session.

 Your OmniDTF printer and its software implementation are not designed to communicate over the Internet or any other network.
 We use a simple point-to-point connection between one PC and the printer, directly connected with a single Ethernet (“RJ45”) cable.